How Long Does Conveyancing Take?

 Exchanging contracts usually happens in week 8 of the conveyancing process but can be earlier or later depending on your situation.
 You must have the results from the conveyancing searches and agree on a completion date before exchanging contracts.

 To speed up the process of exchanging contracts, you should make sure you have everything in place.
+Your conveyancer will be able to provide you with guidance of what you will need to do.
 Avoid property chains if possible, as you'll have to wait for the first transaction in the chain to exchange before you can.

 How Long Between Exchange and Completion?

-It's rare to exchange and complete at the same time.
-But it's possible if you're a cash buyer and not in a property chain as you won’t be waiting on other transactions.
+It's rare to exchange and complete on the same day (known as 'simultaneous exchange and completion').
+But it's possible if you are not in a property chain and the property you are buying is vacant.

 How Long Does Conveyancing Take When Buying a House?

-Conveyancing when buying a house will take longer.
+Conveyancing when buying a house usually takes longer as there are more stages to to the process for a purchaser.
 The conveyancing process for buying will begin once your offer has been accepted.
-Your conveyancer will get to work on putting together documents and querying concerns with the seller’s conveyancer.

-You will also need to have conveyancing searches carried out on the house you’re going to buy.
-It can take up to a few weeks to get the results back from the searches, depending on your local authority.
+Your conveyancer will need to obtain conveyancing searches on the property you’re going to buy.
+It can take up to a few weeks to get the search results depending on the local authority.

 How Long Does Conveyancing Take When Selling a House?

-Conveyancing when selling a house will take less time than when you’re buying as you won’t need local authority searches.
-You won’t have to wait for the results from the local authority searches, making the conveyancing process quicker.
+Conveyancing when selling a house can take less time than when you’re buying as there are less stages to the process for the seller to follow.

 Save on Your Conveyancing with Compare My Move